 We had a reader mention that her gravy never got thick.
-I believe this is most likely due to the type of almond flour you’re using.
+I believe this is most likely due to the type of almond flour or cream you’re using.
 The finer the flour, the better.
 If you’re using almond meal, it might not thicken as much.

 You also need to use full-fat cream in this recipe, which will thicken on its own without any almond flour.
 Adding the almond flour should just give it a little more body and texture.

 If you’re worried about thickening, pour the water in slowly, bit by bit, so you can decide how much to add.
 If it’s not needed, don’t add it.

 Can I make coconut flour sausage gravy instead?